 - Framing and Scoping: Policy Horizons Canada identifies this as the foundational ability to define and bound foresight projects appropriately.
 This includes understanding stakeholder needs, system dynamics, and project parameters.
-The APF framework similarly emphasizes the importance of initial project structuring and stakeholder engagement. - Research and Analysis: Both frameworks stress the importance of systematic information gathering and analysis.
+The APF framework similarly emphasizes the importance of initial project structuring. - Research and Analysis: This competency stresses the importance of systematic information gathering and analysis.
 Policy Horizons Canada particularly emphasizes the need for practitioners to develop robust scanning and synthesis capabilities.
-The APF model adds emphasis on pattern recognition and emergence detection. - Future Thinking: Our research shows that Future Thinking is distinct from traditional strategic planning.
-It involves what Hines et al. describes as the ability to think systematically about alternative futures while maintaining awareness of assumptions and biases.
-Policy Horizons Canada frames this as "futures thinking literacy." - Systems Understanding: Frameworks consistently identify systems thinking as crucial for effective practice.
-Policy Horizons Canada specifically notes how practitioners must understand both technical systems and human systems in order to be effective as a foresight practitioner, and the APF framework integrates systems thinking throughout their competency model. - Design Thinking: Design thinking is emphasized in both frameworks, as well as within the broader, necessary design skills literature.
-They particularly emphasize the significance of prototyping and experimentation in the practice. - Implementation and Adaptation: Both frameworks stress that modern foresight practice must bridge from insight to action.
-This requires practitioners to develop capabilities in strategic planning, change management, and adaptive implementation.
+The APF model emphasizes the need for pattern recognition and emergence detection. - Future Thinking: Our research shows that Future Thinking as a competency is distinct from traditional strategic planning and involves what Hines et al. describes as the ability to think systematically about alternative futures while maintaining awareness of assumptions and biases (Hines et al., 2017).
+Policy Horizons Canada frames futures thinking as "a long-term perspective that recognizes that while the future cannot be predicted, it can be shaped by our actions...in action (it) is the rigorous application of strategic foresight methods, tools, and processes" (Policy Horizons, 2024). - Systems Thinking: Frameworks consistently identify systems thinking as crucial for effective practice.
+Policy Horizons Canada specifically notes that systems thinking allows practitioners to view challenges and opportunities as part of an interconnected whole, understanding the various components in a complex system and how small changes could lead to significant consequences.
+Similarly, the APF framework integrates systems thinking throughout their competency model. - Design Thinking: Design thinking is emphasized in both frameworks, as well as within the broader, necessary design skills literature.
+They particularly emphasize the significance of accessing user needs, data visualization, communication of complex ideas and prototyping. - Implementation and Adaptation: Both frameworks stress that contemporary foresight practices must understand the bridge from insight to action.
+This requires practitioners to not only understand the processes of the organizations for whom they are developing their insights for, but capabilities in strategic planning, change management, and adaptive implementation.

 Our research also revealed clear progression paths in practitioner development that are necessary for both academic institutions as well as organizations to understand as they nurture budding and continuing talent.
-Policy Horizons Canada identifies four distinct levels: Novices, Apprentices, Practitioners, and Experts within the field, with each level representing increasing mastery across multiple competency domains.
+Policy Horizons Canada identifies four distinct levels: Novices,

+Apprentices, Practitioners, and Experts within the field, with each level representing increasing mastery across multiple competency domains.
 The APF framework similarly recognizes progressive development stages while emphasizing the importance of continued learning even at expert levels.